Dear

 Biochrome = A pigment produced in a chromatophore (Nicolaus, 2001).

-Breed true = A phenotype for a trait is said to breed true if two parents
+Breed true = A phenotype for a trait is said to breed true if two parents with

-offspring exhibiting the trait in question.
+exhibiting the trait in question.

 Carotene = A yellow skin pigment widely distributed in animals (Holmes, 1979).